North Little Rock Community Gardens Summer 2022

 JOIN OUR PROGRAM

-The Community Garden Program is allotted $55,000 per year to support the establishment or improvement of community gardens and urban farms in the city and is funded with the support of volunteers, non-profits, and tax-payer dollars.
+The Community Garden Program is allotted funds every year to directly support the establishment or improvement of community gardens and urban farms in the city.
+The program is funded with the support of volunteers, non-profits, and the city of North Little Rock.

 Questions?
 Please contact: